• Skip to primary navigation

 Since we had the freshly ground hamburger from butchering the cow, my mom decided that we should go ahead and make the meatballs right away and freeze them for the wedding.
 It was several weeks till the wedding, but these meatballs freeze well.
 So this allowed us to get some wedding meal prep done in advance.

-And you don't need to thaw the meatballs before baking.
+You don't need to thaw the meatballs before baking.
 Place the frozen meatballs, single-layer, in a baking pan.
-Cover with the bbq sauce and bake covered at 350 degrees for 30 minutes.
+Cover with the BBQ sauce and bake covered at 350 degrees for 30 minutes.
 Remove the cover and continue baking for another 30 minutes.

 Homemade Amish BBQ meatballs